 - History and Interviews: My first step is to learn as much about you or your child as possible.
 This most often involves interviews with family and caregivers, formal questionnaires, and a review of any records you can provide.

 - Observation: For children, I will observe them at school during academic and social times to see how they interact with the learning environment.

 - 1-1 Testing: Direct testing includes two or three sessions to complete specific activities that assess areas such as cognitive ability, problem-solving, auditory and visual processing, memory, academics, social skills, emotional processing, and behavior.
 Specific tests are chosen based on the student’s individual challenges.

-- Written Report: The written report includes the results of the assessment, an analysis of the student’s learning profile (including a diagnosis when applicable), and – most importantly – an individualized plan with concrete steps moving forward for both home and school.
+- Written Report and Feedback Meeting: The written report includes the results of the assessment, an analysis of the student’s learning profile (including a diagnosis when applicable), and – most importantly – an individualized plan with concrete steps moving forward for both home and school.
 We meet to review this report in detail and make sure you understand the results thoroughly.

 - Meeting with School/Work: For children, I meet with school staff to discuss the results and talk about new ways to support the child at school.
 For adults, I consult with school or work to ensure proper accommodations are implemented.

 - Community Connections: From therapy to Parkour classes, community resources are critical for supporting any struggling learner.
 I am happy to recommend providers who will best be able to support your and your child’s needs.

 - Follow Up: Most parents who complete an assessment that they have find additional questions down the road.
 For this reason, we will check in 3-6 months after the final meeting to ensure you fully understand the assessment and that the recommendations are effective.

 Questions about assessment?
 Just ask!